bitwarden/contributing-docs/docs/getting-started/server/portal.md

     dotnet run
     ```

-7. Confirm it's working by using your favorite browser to navigate to your admin page.
+7. Confirm it's working by using your favorite browser to navigate to the portal URL.
 By default,
     this is [http://localhost:62911](http://localhost:62911).

 ## Logging in

-1. Navigate to your admin site.
+1. Navigate to your portal URL.
 By default, this is
     [http://localhost:62911](http://localhost:62911).
 2. Enter `admin@localhost` as the email (or whatever email you’ve configured in your user secrets)
 3. Open MailCatcher (default is [http://localhost:1080](http://localhost:1080)) and click the login